Hierosoft/maniforge/documentation/manual.md

 - Change the Z Probe Offset (it changes in realtime in Marlin 2.0.x-bugfix) until the nozzle touches a 0.1mm feeler gauge (or piece of common U.S. printer paper with slight resistance to sliding).
 - Level Bed
 - Control, Store Memory (or in Pronterface via USB, or in touch menu's terminal, run M500) to save the mesh to EEPROM.

+### PrusaSlicer
+- Copy the config/PrusaSlicer directory to %APPDATA% (or .config on Linux)
+- Install PrusaSlicer (The version should match the one in the `version =` line in the included [config/PrusaSlicer/PrusaSlicer.ini](../config/PrusaSlicer/PrusaSlicer.ini).

+### Cura
+If you only need one printer, rename your %% directory then copy the config/cura directory to %APPDATA% (or .config on Linux)

+Otherwise, follow the instructions in [documentation/settings/cura/R2X-14T-Cura_Setup.md](settings/cura/R2X-14T-Cura_Setup.md) to import the profiles and add a custom printer.

 ## Tasks